 Educational Administration Master’s Degree (M.Ed.)

-The Master of Education (M.Ed.) in education administration at Angelo State University will prepare you for a career as an administrator in a variety of educational environments.
+Our Master of Education (M.Ed.) in educational administration will prepare you for a career as an administrator in a variety of educational environments.
 These environments include:

 - Public and private higher education

 Our experienced faculty will help you hone your skills as a professional and nurture your academic and intellectual growth.
 Through our 36-credit-hour online program, you will develop broad and deep competencies that provide a foundation for your continued journey.

 - Elementary and secondary education administration

 - Higher education leadership and/or administration

 - Leadership training positions in business, health care, government and nonprofits

 - Professional development trainer